Kʼicheʼ people: Tecun Uman

 Declared Guatemala's national hero in 1960, Tecun Uman was the last of the K'iche' rulers.
 His death on February 20, 1524 is memorialized each year by the Guatemalan people.
-This is done, in part, through the Dance of the Conquest, which tells the story of the natives’ conversion to Christianity following the Spanish Conquest.
-K’iche’ documents, such as the Título Xucul, detail his immense wealth, stating that he wore quetzal feathers, rare gems, and abundant jewelry.
+This is done, in part, through the Dance of the Conquest, which tells the story of the natives' conversion to Christianity following the Spanish Conquest.
+K'iche' documents, such as the Título Xecul, detail his immense wealth, stating that he wore quetzal feathers, rare gems, and abundant jewelry.

-Some scholars doubt the existence of Tecun Uman as a historical figure, citing stories of the leader flying as a quetzal or an eagle in K’iche’ stories.
-Other scholars claim that, instead, Tecun Uman’s legacy is the result of a romanticized version of a historical figure.
+Some scholars doubt the existence of Tecun Uman as a historical figure, citing stories of the leader flying as a quetzal or an eagle in K'iche' stories.
+Other scholars claim that, instead, Tecun Uman's legacy is the result of a mythologized version of a historical figure.